 • Genetic mutations: Use with caution in patients with severe genetic mutations (eg, complete gene deletion, large gene rearrangement, nonsense, frameshift or splice site mutations); may increase risk of hypersensitivity reactions, serious adverse reactions, and antibody development.

 • Registry: Patients and healthcare providers are encouraged to participate in the Hunter Outcome Survey, intended to monitor disease progression, patient outcomes, and long-term effects of therapy.
 For more information, refer to www.elaprase.com or call OnePathsm at 1-866-888-0660.

 Monitor for infusion-related and hypersensitivity reactions; pulmonary function, oxygen saturation; blood pressure

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience diarrhea, myalgia, or skin irritation.
-Have patient report immediately to prescriber severe dizziness, syncope, considerable asthenia, chills, tachypnea, flushing, tachycardia, or significant headache (HCAHPS).
+• Patient may experience diarrhea, muscle pain, cough, itching, or skin irritation.
+Have patient report immediately to prescriber signs of infusion reaction, severe dizziness, passing out, loss of strength and energy, chills, fast breathing, flushing, tachycardia, or severe headache (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.